Kiing Shooter: Career

-On March 13, 2020, Shooter released the single "Losses" featuring Uncle Murda after teasing an album art for the song on Instagram in January.
-The single was to go on and be the lead single of his third project Still Outside which was released on March 27, 2020.
-The 11 track mixtape also contained features from Corey Finesse, Dave East, Mac Dre, Jazzy Amra, PNV Jay and Poppa Da Don via Street Dream Records and Mass Appeal Records.
+On March 13, 2020, Shooter released the single "Losses" featuring Uncle Murda, after teasing the cover art for the song on Instagram in January of that year.
+The single intended as the lead single of his debut studio album Still Outside, which was released on March 27, 2020.
+The 11 track mixtape also contained features from Corey Finesse, Dave East, Mac Dre, Jazzy Amra, PNV Jay and Poppa Da Don, and was released by Street Dreams and Mass Appeal Records.

 Artistry

 His artistry has been compared to rappers such as Dave East and Don Q, and he is known for his aggressive style of rap.
 He is noted for his bars that are setting sights and sounds of East Coast culture in his music.

 Death

 Daniels was admitted to hospital on April 23, 2020, after showing symptoms of cirrhosis.
 His condition got worse over time and on May 5, 2020, it was confirmed that he had died of liver failure.
 It was reported that the liver failure may have been due to complications with COVID-19 during the COVID-19 pandemic in New York City, though his friend David Brewster (Dave East) quickly denounced this on social media.
 Daniels himself said the cause of his liver problem was due to the excessive consumption of Hennessy.
 Numerous contemporaries including label managers Nas and Jungle as well as fellow rappers Dave East, ASB, Uncle Murda paid tribute to the deceased rapper.
 A vigil was held the following day in Daniels hometown of Queensbridge, New York.
-Due to the current COVID-19 pandemic in the United States, three people were arrested after violating social distancing rules in which a minimum of 75 people attended.
+Due to the COVID-19 pandemic in the United States, three people were arrested after violating social distancing rules in which a minimum of 75 people attended.